netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    * allow configuration of data nodes under immutable lists or containers;

-   * place "when", "must" and "leafref" constraints between configuration and immutable data nodes;
+   * place "when", "must" and "leafref" constraints between configuration and immutable nodes;

    * ensure the existence of specific list entries that are provided and needed by the system, while additional list entries can be created, modified or deleted.

-   If the server always rejects the client attempts to override some system-provided data because it internally thinks immutable, it should document it towards the clients in a machine-readable way rather than writing as plain text in the "description" statement.
+   If the server always rejects the clients' attempts to override some system-provided data because it internally thinks immutable, it should document it towards the clients in a machine-readable way rather than writing as plain text in the "description" statement.

-   This document defines a way to formally document existing behavior, implemented by servers in production, on the immutability of some system-provided nodes, using a YANG metadata annotation {{!RFC7952}}
+   This document defines a way to formally document the existing behavior, implemented by servers in production, on the immutability of some system-provided nodes, using a YANG metadata annotation {{!RFC7952}}
    called "immutable" to flag which nodes are immutable.